 Bible verses about fasting and prayer

-It will help you have a more intimate relationship with Christ.
-It will help you overcome sin, bad habits, and help open your eyes to things that are displeasing to God in your life.
+Fasting will help you have a more intimate relationship with Christ.
+It will help you to overcome sin, bad habits, and help open your eyes to things that are displeasing to God in your life.
 Fasting and prayer is a time to separate yourself from your regular patterns and from things of the world and come closer to the Lord.

 There are so many benefits and reasons for fasting and so many ways to do it.
 Find out the best way for you.
 Find out the reason for your fasting and how long you plan on doing it for.

 I challenge you today to fast.
 Don’t do it to try to brag and appear spiritual.
 Make sure your motives are right and do it for the glory of God.
 Humble yourself before the Lord and commit to Him.